We also have a detailed article explaining how to effectively complain about your solicitor if you feel they have treated you unfairly.

 These powers are derived from various legislations, including the Acquisition of Land Act and the Land Compensation Act.
 The framework ensures that acquiring authorities act within the legal boundaries while pursuing public interest projects.

-Process of initiating a compulsory purchase order
+Initiation process of a compulsory purchase order

 Role of acquiring authorities

-Acquiring authorities, such as local authorities or infrastructure project developers, play a central role in the compulsory purchase order process.
 Their responsibilities include identifying land required for public benefit projects and initiating the CPO process.
-They must provide a compelling case for the need to acquire land compulsorily, balancing public interest against the rights of affected owners.
+They must provide a compelling case for the need to acquire land compulsorily, balancing the public interest against the rights of affected owners.

 Criteria for issuing a CPO